The LZ78 Source: Extension of thm:zero-order-empirical-distribution to -Tuples

 Taking the expectation and rearranging terms,

 where $V_\ell$ is defined such that

-To bound the second term of $\Ebb[V_\ell]$, we recognize that, conditioned on $(R, \theta_0)$, the tuples $(\NRALower_L, N_L)$ and $(\NRALower_R, N_R)$ are independent of each other.
-This is because they involve disjoint branches of the LZ78 tree, and, if a return to the root occurs within an $r$-tuple, it is counted in $\NRALower_L$ or $\NRALower_R$, so no dependence arises from returns to the root.
+To bound the double summation expression, we recognize that, conditioned on $(R, \theta_0)$, the tuples $(\NRALower_a, N_a)$ for $a\in\Acal$ are independent of each other.
+This is because they involve disjoint branches of the LZ78 tree, and, if a return to the root occurs within an $r$-tuple, it is not counted in any $\NRALower_a$, so no dependence arises from returns to the root.